Greece celebrates 50 years since restoration of democracy – DW – 07/23/2024

 Change of government as proof of normality

 Changes of government as a result of democratic elections are par for the course in modern Greece and an illustration of the strength of its democracy.
-This was illustrated for the first time in 1981 when the socialist PASOK party won the elections, and the conservative New Democracy (ND) party conceded defeat.
+This became clear for the first time in 1981, when the socialist PASOK party won the elections, and the conservative New Democracy (ND) party conceded defeat.

 Greek democracy also remained stable after the country almost went bankrupt in 2010.
-During the ensuing crisis, the country was ruled for the first time ever by a national unity government, a grand coalition of archrivals, ND and PASOK.
+During the ensuing crisis, Greece was ruled for the first time ever by a national unity government, a grand coalition of archrivals ND and PASOK.

 When this government failed to get a grip on the country's sovereign debt and economic crisis, the radical left-wing SYRIZA party was elected to power in 2015.
 It entered a coalition government with the right-wing populists of Independent Greeks (ANEL).